-Ubud offers more than just a destination to eat, pray and love.
-It has green hills, ancient and powerful rivers, terraced rice field, and an abundant of art.
-Art is everywhere – on the architecture of a temple, on an intricately carved statue being sold in a shop, on the masterpieces in the museums, on the offerings on the streets, and all the tiny details that makes Ubud unique and beautiful.
+Ubud offers more than just a destination to eat, pray, and love.
+It has green hills, ancient and powerful rivers, terraced rice fields, and an abundance of art.
+Art is everywhere – on the architecture of a temple, on an intricately carved statue being sold in a shop, on the masterpieces in the museums, on the offerings on the streets, and all the tiny details that make Ubud unique and beautiful.

-I love Ubud for the fact that it is not only looks good but also looks good on pictures.
+I love Ubud for the fact that it does not only look good but also looks good on pictures.
 It is very photogenic and romantic – making Ubud a popular choice for many of my clients to do their Ubud honeymoon photoshooting.
 Unfortunately, for the same reason, you have to share Ubud with many people.
 As the general rule, avoid the crowd by coming to some spots early in the morning.
-Sunrise would be perfect because you will get the misty ambience and the soft golden glow.
+Sunrise would be perfect because you will get the misty ambiance and the soft golden glow.

 Here are some of 7 best honeymoon photo spots in Ubud that I really love as well as some tips to maximize the experience.